Mansfield F.C.

 Mansfield F.C. was an English football club based in Mansfield, Nottinghamshire.

 History

 The club was formed as Mansfield Town in 1885 and joined the Midland League in 1892.
 In 1894 they absorbed Greenhalgh's FC and dropped Town from their name.
 They spent four years in the league before resigning because of financial difficulties.
 They folded soon after.

+Colours

+The club wore red and black halved jerseys.

+Ground

+The club played at Stanhope Street.